 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency (ESFA).
 The Finance Record produces a financial health grading.
-The current rating of "Good" is considered an acceptable outcome.
+The current rating is "Outstanding".

-Key performance indicator Target Actual for 2019/20
+Key performance indicator Target Actual for 2020/21

-Reserves as a % of income 10% (23) %
+Reserves as a % of income 10% (15) %

-Sector EBITDA as % of income 5% 2%
+Sector EBITDA as % of income 5% 5.8%

 Staff costs as a % of income 63% 61%

 Cash days in hand 60 71

 Current ratio 1.5 1.8

-ESFA Financial health grade Good Good
+ESFA Financial health grade Good Outstanding

-^{}The impact of the significant reduction in the discount rate used to calculate the Defined Benefit Obligation has been a very large increase in the level of this provision.
-It increased by £8m (@40%) to £28.2M.
-This significant increase in the defined benefit obligation has been experienced by most colleges and has a distorting effect upon the college balance sheet moving the college into a position of net liabilities for the first time since incorporation.
-If the defined benefit obligation is excluded from the balance sheet, college net assets would stand at £22,091k and Reserves as a % of income would be 83%
+The impact of the significant reduction in the discount rate used to calculate the Defined Benefit Obligation resulted in a very large increase in the level of this provision in 2020 (to £28.2m) however, in 2021 this decreased to £26.4m.
+The overall impact of the significant increase in the defined benefit obligation has been experienced by most colleges and has a distorting effect upon the College balance sheet, with the College remaining in a position of net liabilities for a second year.
+If the defined benefit obligation is excluded from the balance sheet, college net assets would stand at £22.6m and Reserves as a % of income would be 90%.